vikingeducation/prep_basics/test-yourself-answers.md

 #### What are packets?

+Packets are bits of data that are sent from one computer to another (client to server, server to client or peer to peer) as part of a whole with information on its origin (IP address of origin), destination (destination IP address) and instructions on how to recreate the original file.
+[Sadat Karimu](https://github.com/for3v3rsk)

 Packets are bits of data that are parts of a whole that are sent from one computer or server to another.
 An image, video or some other asset is requested by a client and the host serves them up by breaking it down into smaller chunks called packets that are sent out with information attached to them that signifies where they are to be routed and how to piece them all back together.

 *Contributed by [Dondi Fusco](https://github.com/dondi2112)*